nomanch2022skipq/DevOps_Training/README.md

 **Day 8 - Linux Course Completion and Recap**

 - Completing the Hands-on Introduction to Linux Commands and Shell Scripting course.
-- Recap of the entire training, key takeaways, and a comprehensive overview of DevOps and cloud practices.
+- Recap the entire training, key takeaways, and a comprehensive DevOps and cloud practices overview.

-Congratulations on completing the DevOps and Cloud Domain Training program!
-You've gained practical knowledge, hands-on experience, and valuable skills to excel in DevOps

- and cloud-related roles.
-Best of luck in your future endeavors!